-Both, Figure 1 and Figure 2 show the development of green projects (i.e., Solar PV and GSHP generation) within the Council.
-The latter projects as well as some others are expected to keep growing at a faster pace to support the Council goal of being net zero by 2030.
+Both Figure 1 and Figure 2 show the development of green projects (i.e. Solar PV and Ground Source Heat Pump generation) by the Council.
+The latter projects as well as some others are expected to keep growing at a faster pace to support the Council's goal of being net zero by 2030.

 How is the new approach being sustained?

 Climate change is held within the portfolio of the Leader of the Council.
 This leadership is placing climate at the forefront of the organisational priorities.
 A centralised climate change team has been developed and is being increased in capacity to manage the complex requirements of a coordinated climate action plan.
 With this leadership and capacity accelerating plans and developing more and wider reaching projects is enabling sustained growth of this programme.